GDQuest/website/content/tutorial/godot/3D/optimization-3D/index.md

 ### Reduce overdrawing

 Godot hides what is outside the bounds of the camera (frustum culling) but it does not do tests to check whether objects are behind walls.
-Overdrawing means drawing objects despite being behind other objects and being invisible.
+Overdrawing means drawing objects despite them being behind other objects and, as a result, not visible.
 This results in effort wasted by the GPU.

 You should design your levels and scene trees in such a way that you can toggle visibility on large portions of your level when you know it will be invisible.
 When the player steps into a closed room, automatically close the door behind them and hide the rest of the level until they open the door.
-Have clever wall placement so that players cannot see outside the walls at the level geometry beyond them, which gives you a great place to put triggers going in and out that hide geometry.
+Have clever wall placement so that players cannot see the level geometry outside them and hide it, which gives you a great place to put triggers going in and out that hide geometry.

 ### Reduce the amount of vertices to draw